ggjersund/django-quantified-self/README.md

 # Django Quantified Self

-A Quantified Self Django application for collecting, storing, analysing and exporting your personal data.
+A minimalistic "Quantified Self" Django application for collecting, storing, analysing and exporting your personal data.

 ## Quick start